Building Better Regions Fund

 The program will also be divided into 2 different streams:

-- Infrastructure Projects Stream – ($20,000-$10 million) to fund projects which involve the construction or upgrade of infrastructure
+- Infrastructure Projects Stream – ($20,000-$10 million) to fund projects which involve the construction of new infrastructure, or the upgrade or extension of existing infrastructure.

 Applications open 18 January and close 28 February 2017.

-- Community Investments Stream – ($5,000-$10 million) to fund projects which involve community building activities including but not limited to, new or expanded local events, strategic regional plans, and leadership and capability building activitie
+- Community Investments Stream – ($5,000-$10 million) to fund community building activities including but not limited to, new or expanded local events, strategic regional plans, and leadership and capability building activities.

 Applications open 18 January and close 31 March 2017.